cloudfoundry/community/toc/rfc/rfc-draft-buildpacks-s3-bucket-namespacing.md

 - ❌ **No Per-Team Access Control:** Cannot implement IAM policies for individual buildpack teams within shared bucket

-#### Additional Consideration: Release Candidates Bucket
+#### Release Candidates Bucket

-The `buildpack-release-candidates/` directory (1,099 files) could also be separated into its own dedicated bucket under Option 2.
+The `buildpack-release-candidates/` directory (1,099 files) should also be separated into its own dedicated bucket.
 This directory contains pre-release buildpack versions organized by buildpack type:

 ```
 buildpack-release-candidates/